top of page

 This Tailgate Talk is part of the NLTAPA collection.

-• All thunderstorms produce lightning, sometimes striking as far away as 10 to 15 miles from any rainfall.
-This type of lightning is sometimes called ‘Bolts from the Blue’.
+• All thunderstorms produce lightning, which can sometimes strike as far as 10 to 15 miles from any rainfall.
+This type of lightning is sometimes called a “bolt from the blue.”

-• If outdoors – Avoid water, high ground, open spaces, and standing under or next to trees or buildings.
-Stay away from all metal objects such as fences, electric wires or machinery.
-In other words, seek a substantial structure or a vehicle for your protection.
-If caught outside with no place to go then as a last resort – Crouch down, put your feet together, tuck your head low and cover your ears.
+• If outdoors: Avoid water, high ground, open spaces, and standing under or near trees or buildings.
+Stay away from metal objects such as fences, electric wires, or machinery.
+Seek a substantial structure or a vehicle for protection.
+If you are caught outside with no shelter, as a last resort, crouch down with your feet together, tuck your head low, and cover your ears.
 Stay at least 15 feet away from other people or metal objects.

-• If indoors – Avoid water, stay away from doors and windows.
-Do not use a telephone, especially a cord connected one.
+• If indoors: Avoid water and stay away from doors and windows.
+Do not use a telephone, especially one with a cord.
 Unplug and stay away from appliances, computers, and television sets.

 www.lightningsafety.noaa.gov